Annual revenue in billions USD

 Loading revenue data...

-Rigetti Computing operates in the highly speculative quantum computing sector.
-While the company exhibits promising technology and strong momentum, its financial performance and market dynamics warrant a cautious approach.
-This analysis assesses Rigetti's growth prospects, risks, and valuation to provide a comprehensive investment perspective.
+Rigetti Computing faces a challenging path despite its technological advancements in the quantum computing sector.
+While the company demonstrates innovation and secures partnerships, its financial performance and market dynamics warrant a cautious outlook.
+This analysis assesses Rigetti's key aspects, providing a balanced perspective on its potential and risks.

 Rigetti Computing, Inc., through its subsidiaries, builds quantum computers and the superconducting quantum processors the United States, the United Kingdom, rest of Europe, Asia, and internationally.
 The company offers quantum processing units (QPUs) and quantum computing systems through the cloud in the form of quantum computing as a service (QCaaS) products.
 It also provides 9- ubit quantum processing unit under the Novera QPU trade name; 84-qubit Ankaa-3 system under the name Novera QPU; and...